 FrogWatch Training at the Zoo

-You don’t have to be frog or toad expert to join FrogWatch.
+You don’t have to be a frog or toad expert to join FrogWatch.
 You don’t touch and rarely see the little critters, but are trained to listen for the croaks, peeps, trills, and other calls of common local species.
+Scroll down to see photos and listen to calls.

 Volunteers monitor a site of their choosing for at least 3 minutes (minimum of twice a week) throughout the breeding season, roughly February to August.
 It can be a favorite wetlands area, creek, or other amphibian habitat.
-Scroll down for more info!
+Check out the flyer for more information.

 Contact the Zoo’s FrogWatch coordinators by phone (805) 962-5339, ext.
 154 or email.